linpi27/ps1/README.md

 **Regardless of which option you choose you are required to submit a PDF with answers to all the questions in this README!**

-### For everyone, regardless of which option you choose
-There are three directories of files:
+There are three directories of files in this repo (and in the repo you will clone on Colab, if you chose that option):

 * `pos`: 900 positive movie reviews, one review per file
 * `neg`: 900 negative movie reviews, one review per file